Finding the Right Thyroid Doctor

 2) Does the doctor allow for suppression of TSH, agreeing this may be required for adequate treatment?

-3) Does the doctor’s lab testing routinely include Free T3 levels, TSH, Free T4 and anti-thyroid antibodies?
+3) Does the doctor’s lab testing routinely include Free T3 levels, TSH, Free T4, Reverse T3 and anti-thyroid antibodies?

 4) Does the doctor prescribe only T4-Monotherapy with Levothyroxine and rely exclusively on the TSH to monitor treatment?